janellewong/caloriecounter/README.md

  Those who want to track what they eat will use this application.
  This includes those on a diet, or those who want to control their calorie intake

- **Why is this project of interest to me?**

- I am interested in making this project because one of the goals for this quarantine season is to lose a few pounds, as well as develop healthier eating habits.
- I believe that an application like this one will help me keep track of what I am eating and help me go on a diet.

  ## User Stories